 If it is not necessary and users are not showing any sign of wanting or needing that feature, it is usually a good idea to omit it.

-Every software development life cycle should begin with requirement gathering and analysis.
+Every project should also begin with requirement gathering and analysis.
 In this phase, a comprehensive target audience research takes a very important place.

 Without it, you won’t be able to tell which exact features do your users want or need and which you can safely ignore (at least for the time being).